ROCm/rocm-blogs/blogs/high-performance-computing/finite-difference/laplacian-part4/README.md

 Figure 1: Performance of Kernel 5 across various AMD GPUs and problem sizes
 </p>

-Note that the RX 6900 XT GPU does not have enough memory to execute the largest example `nx,ny,nz = 1024, 1924, 1024` so it is not shown in the figure above.
+Note that the RX 6900 XT GPU does not have enough memory to run the largest example `nx,ny,nz = 1024, 1924, 1024` so it is not shown in the figure above.
 Performance across all sizes on the RX 6900 XT and RX 7900 XTX GPUs appear relatively consistent, whereas all Instinct™ GPUs exhibit degraded performance when the problem size crosses a certain threshold.
-In the next sections we will investigate the source of the performance degredation on Instinct™ GPUs.
+In the next sections we will investigate the source of the performance degradation on Instinct™ GPUs.

 ## Root cause of performance degradation